-The weighted average duration until the pension age for the Belgian plan is 16 years as at December 31, 2023.
+The weighted average duration until the pension age for the Belgian plan is 20 years as at December 31, 2024.
+The weighted average duration is determined by considering the expected retirement ages of plan participants, adjusted for demographic factors such as mortality rates and turnover rates.
+Each participant's expected duration is weighted according to their respective projected benefit obligations, ensuring that the calculation reflects the financial impact of each participant on the overall pension liability.
 In view of the minimum legal returns guaranteed, this pension Plan qualifies as Defined Benefit Plan under IFRS.
 Indeed, it induces a financial risk for the Company during periods of declining market interest rates when the returns guaranteed by the insurance companies are lower than the minimum legal returns, which is currently the case.
 In this case, the intervention of the insurance company is limited, and the Company shall fund the balance between the return delivered by the insurance company and the legal return.